snowplow/documentation/docs/understanding-your-pipeline/canonical-event/index.md

 </TabItem>
 <TabItem value="bq" label="BigQuery">

-Contexts are not part of the standard `atomic.events` columns, it is instead a `REPATED` `RECORD` type column with the name of the schema and the full version number.
-The fields in this table will be determined by the JSON schema defined for the event in advance, converted to snake case.
-Users can query a single context's fields in the context by extracting them using
+Entities are not part of the standard `atomic.events` columns, it is instead a `REPATED` `RECORD` type column with the name of the schema and the full version number.
+The fields in this table will be determined by the JSON schema defined for the entity in advance, converted to snake case.
+Users can query a single entity's fields by extracting them using

 ```sql
 select